 When indoor air filtration is insufficient, consider wearing N95 masks indoors to reduce exposure to harmful particles.
 Masks should be used as a last resort and in combination with other mitigation strategies.

-Advanced Methods to Keep Wildfire Smoke Out of Your House
+How to Keep Wildfire Smoke Out of Your House Using Advanced Methods

 Upgrade Home Infrastructure